Home / The Heartbeat House

 The Heartbeat House

 Heartbeat of Toledo is launching The Heartbeat House, a maternity home created to provide safe, stable housing for pregnant women and new mothers with their infants.
-Designed as a small, residential program, the home prioritizes safety, accountability, and long-term stability while maintaining a calm, dignified living environment.
+This small, residential program prioritizes safety, accountability, and long-term stability while maintaining a calm, dignified living environment.

-The Heartbeat House is intentionally built around a sustainable model.
-Clear house expectations, consistent support, and responsible financial planning allow mothers to focus on healthy pregnancies, early parenting, and establishing a more secure future.
-This approach reflects decades of experience serving families in our community and aligns with proven maternity home models nationwide.
+Built with sustainability in mind, The Heartbeat House combines clear house expectations, consistent support, and responsible financial planning.
+This structure allows mothers to focus on healthy pregnancies, early parenting, and building a more secure future, guided by decades of local experience and proven maternity home models nationwide.

 Proven Impact from Established Maternity Home Models